• Skip to primary navigation

 Seasoned raw turkey on smoker grate ready to be cooked.

-After we smoked the turkey for 3 hours and imparting some great smoke flavor on the bird, it's time to crisp up that skin by increasing the smokers temperature to 350 degrees f.
-Don't bother removing the turkey while increasing the temperature.
+After smoking for 3 hours and imparting some great smoke flavor on the bird, it's time to crisp up that skin by increasing the smokers temperature to 350 degrees F. Don't bother removing the turkey while increasing the temperature.

 Smoked turkey on grill grates of smoker with a probe thermometer stuck in breast.

-Finish cooking the turkey (about another hour) until the internal temperature registers 165°F when checked with an instant read thermometer in the thickest part of the thigh.
-The turkey breast should also be at least 165°F, but might be a little bit higher.
+Finish cooking the turkey (about another hour or two) until the internal temperature registers 180°F when checked with an instant read thermometer in the thickest part of the thigh.
+The turkey breast should be 160-165°F when finished.

 Smoked whole turkey on white platter with side dishes around plate.